-To help make sure you report on what counts, here are 5 marketing reporting best practices.
-Learn it, live it, love it.
+To help ensure you report on the metrics that count, here are 5 marketing reporting best practices.

 1. Know your audience

-A report that is just for you and your team is going to cover a lot more nuances than a report that you are going to present to your executive team.
-The first marketing reporting question to ask yourself, therefore, is, “Who is this report for?”
+A report that is just for you and your team will be more nuanced than a report that you’re presenting to your executive team.
+Therefore, the first marketing reporting question to ask yourself is, “Who is this report for?”

-If it’s for your own purposes, you’ll want to delve deeply into every tool you’re using at least weekly, if not daily, to assess their effectiveness and be able to inform your future decisions.
-You might want to know, for example, how many times your blog post was shared on Twitter, or what your email open rates were like (though the metrics that are considered important will differ from business to business).
+If it’s for your own purposes, you’ll want to delve deeply into every channel you use at least monthly, if not weekly, to assess their effectiveness and inform your future decisions.
+You might want to know, for example, how many times your blog post was shared on Twitter or what your email open rates were like (though the metrics that are considered important will differ from business to business).

-This type of information, however, will be too granular for executives, who really just want to see the big picture.
+However, this type of information will be too granular for executives who just want to see the big picture.

 2. Work backwards

-When assembling your report, it can be helpful to start with your company’s objectives and work backwards from there to ensure you’re covering all the key metrics that really show the value you’re contributing to the organisation in your report.
+When assembling your report, it can be helpful to start with your company’s objectives and work backwards from there to ensure you cover all the key metrics that show the value you’re contributing to the organisation.

 How many new customers are required to meet the monthly revenue target?
-In order to reach that number of conversions, how many marketing-qualified leads (MQLs) need to be generated?
-And so on …
+How many marketing-qualified leads (MQLs) need to be generated to reach that number of conversions?
+And so on...

-In this way, you can work through all the stages of the buyer journey – awareness, consideration and conversion – and zero in on those metrics that really help you to show how customers are moving through the journey.
-For example, a key metric that demonstrates awareness would be your monthly website traffic, which can be further broken down by source to show you which of your marketing channels are the most effective.
+In this way, you can work through all the stages of the buyer’s journey – awareness, consideration and decision (conversion) – and focus on those metrics that really help you to show how customers are moving through the journey.
+For example, a key metric that demonstrates awareness would be your monthly website traffic, which can be further broken down by source to show you which marketing channels are the most effective.

 3. Set SMART goals

-So you’ve decided which KPIs you’re going to use to measure your success, and that’s fantastic – but the work doesn’t end there.
+So you’ve decided which KPIs you will use to measure your success, and that’s fantastic – but the work doesn’t end there.
 Once you’ve got your data, the next step is to create SMART (Specific, Measurable, Attainable, Relevant, Timely) goals based on that data.
 What’s working, and how can you build on that success?
 What isn’t working, and how can you tweak your strategy to improve your results?

-For example, if your paid search strategy isn’t quite generating the web traffic you’re looking for, a goal might be to direct your budget from low-performing keywords to high-performing keywords to get more visibility.
+For example, suppose your paid search strategy isn’t quite generating the web traffic you’re looking for.
+In that case, a goal might be to direct your budget from low-performing keywords to high-performing keywords to get more visibility.

 These SMART goals should then be addressed in the following report – were they achieved or not?
 This helps you track your progress and maintain focus on your strategy.